eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 To change from one another press on the name of the tab an choose the panel desired to be displayed.
 The lower side bar contains :ref:`status_panel_layout`, :ref:`log_panel_layout` and :ref:`issues_panel_layout`.
-To change from one another press on the name of the tab an choose the panel desired to be displayed.
+To change from one to another press on the name of the tab an choose the panel desired to be displayed.

 To increase or decrease this sidebar size, grab the border of it and move it to the desired size.
-In order to hide the whole left sidebar, click in the ``<`` button in the upper panel or click *Hide Left sidebar* in the *View* menu..
+In order to hide the whole left sidebar, click in the ``<`` button in the upper panel or click *Hide Left sidebar* in the *View* menu.

 .. _info_panel_layout: